tedunderwood/horizon/readme.md

 The Curved Horizon of Literary History
 ======================================

-Research related to evolving book manuscript, *The Curved Horizon of Literary History.*
+Research related to book manuscript, *The Curved Horizon of Literary History* (Underwood, 2017).

-Please note, "evolving."
-None of this is ready to review yet.
+The manuscript is now under review, and reviewers are also invited to inspect this repository.
+But note that I'm still working quite actively on the repository, and in particular, still testing that things run when this is cloned on a fresh machine.
+I would not be at all surprised to hear that there are loose ends here.

-With a few exceptions to be described below, code, data, results, and viz scripts are saved in the appropriate chapter folder.
+The code and data needed to reproduce claims and figures in a given chapter are saved in the chapter folders.
+I would also

-**Things to be added before this goes in Zenodo**

-1. A version of the overlappingcategories repo, which is invoked in Chapters 2 and 3.

-2. For chapter 3, fiction and poetry counts derived from extracted features.
-(I don't think it's necessary to reproduce the extracted features themselves; those are publicly available.)

 chapter1
 --------